 On the outside of the bag, please record:

-Deposit the bag in a wing barrel or drop it off at any WDFW District or Regional office.
+Deposit the bag in a wing barrel or drop it off at any WDFW district or regional office.
 If neither of these are viable options the day of harvest, please refrigerate or freeze the parts until you can drop them off at a different time.
-Locations for wing barrels are listed below.

 - Stevens County – Bear Creek Road where it enters the Little Pend Oreille Refuge